Anjali Andrea Alban

 —Megan Pickett, author of JULIUS AND NERO

-To anyone seeking guidance in refining and editing their writing, I highly recommend Anjali Alban.
+Angie Alban.
 Working with her on my children’s book project is stimulating and rewarding.
 Her thoughtful questions inspire fresh and improved approaches to my story.
 Her suggestions are always supportive and display a deep understanding of the writing process.
-Anjali is clear and meticulous in her editing.
-At the end of each meeting, I feel I've had a one-on-one writer’s workshop, and my creativity has been nurtured and expanded.
-Her skill in teaching the craft of writing is exceptional!

 —Pamela Myers, author of THE LOST ELVES